WanjiruNdonga/AWS-Cloud-Quest-Cloud-Practitioner-Series/Quest 3: Computing Solutions/README.md

 # Quest 3: Computing Solutions – Deep Dive into EC2 Magic! 🧠💻

-Alright, cloud connoisseurs!
-Ready for another installment of my AWS Cloud Quest chronicles? ✨💅.
 After launching my first EC2 instance in Quest 2, **Quest 3: Computing Solutions** was the ultimate deep dive into understanding, connecting to, and even *filtering* those powerful virtual servers.
 Think of it as peeling back the layers of the compute onion – and yes, it was deliciously complex! 🥂

 This quest was about gaining true mastery over EC2, moving beyond just "launching" to truly "managing" them.
 My journey towards becoming a Cloud Security Specialist demands I know my compute resources inside and out, and this lab delivered!